 Several other philosophy majors, including Tristina Balsamo ’19, Lydia Hamd ’18, and Meredith Alwine ’20, helped lead the sessions.
 Balsamo loved breaking down complex philosophical concepts into terms the students would understand.

 “I love, love, love kids, and I want to be a college professor when I get older, so I thought it would be a good opportunity to teach people things that are really hard to grasp,” she said.
 “You don’t want to give them that initial idea that philosophy is really hard and complicated.
-Reaching them at a young age and being able to teach really important concepts is what drew me to this the most, and I’ve definitely learned a lot from it.”Tags: Kaija Mortensen, philosophy, Tristina Balsamo '18, Vita 2018 July, Vita Vol. 1 No. 4
+Reaching them at a young age and being able to teach really important concepts is what drew me to this the most, and I’ve definitely learned a lot from it.”Tags: comparative philosophy, Kaija Mortensen, philosophy, Tristina Balsamo '18, Vita 2018 July, Vita Vol. 1 No. 4